k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md

 - Manage the synchronization process with their source, either automatically in the background, on-demand at any given time, or according to a specific schedule.
 - Ensure high availability levels at all times with the lowest access time possible.

-CommonDB consists of a single SQLite file that holds all the Reference tables populated by external sources or from Fabric System of Records (SOR).
+CommonDB consists of an SQLite file per schema that holds all the Reference tables populated by external sources or from Fabric System of Records (SOR).

 This means that in a distributed Fabric Cluster environment, each Fabric node contains all common tables within this specific SQLite file.